Showing posts with label Great Power Politics. Show all posts

 Wednesday, May 8, 2024

 "To be an enemy of the US is dangerous, but to be a friend is fatal."
-This famous quote from Henry Kissinger is now unfolding in real time: Germany, Europe's biggest economy and its industrial powerhouse by far, is now collapsing.
-Last year, Germany posted the worst performance across all major global economies, with its economy being the only one to actually shrink by 0.3%.
-And just last month, Germany's economic minister, Robert Habeck, said that the German economy is performing "dramatically bad".
-And yet the Western media has hidden the true cause.
+This famous quote from Henry Kissinger is now unfolding in real time: Germany, Europe's largest economy and its industrial powerhouse, is now collapsing.
+Last year, Germany posted the worst performance among all major global economies, with its economy being the only one to actually shrink by 0.3%.
+Just last month, Germany's economic minister, Robert Habeck, stated that the German economy is performing "dramatically badly."
+Yet, the Western media has concealed the true cause.

 » NATO's purpose is: Keep the Russians out, the Americans in, and the Germans down. «